 Students will be able:

-1. To identify and critically appraise the efficacy of pre-modern strategies of information retrieval and management;
+- To identify and critically appraise the efficacy of medieval and early-modern strategies of information retrieval and management;

 Mode of instruction

-In case of a fail students may resit the second written assignment.
+In the case of a fail students may resubmit the second written assignment.

 Inspection and feedback

 How and when a paper review will take place will be disclosed together with the publication of the paper results at the latest.
 If a student requests a review within 30 days after publication of the paper results, an paper review will have to be organised.

 A reading list will be provided at the start of the course.

 Registration Studeren à la carte en Contractonderwijs